esheldon/fitsio/README.md

 https://pypi.python.org/pypi/fitsio
 ```

-or the bleeding edge source from github or use git.
+or the bleeding edge source from GitHub or use git.
 To check out
 the code for the first time

 ```bash